agoutsmedt/biblionetwork/README.md

 type of nodes, and what you want to analyse.
 These functions are optimized to be be used on very large dataset.

-The original function which uses data.table ([Dowle and Srinivasan 2020](#ref-datatable)) and allows the user to find edges and calculate weights for very large networks was developed by [François Claveau](https://www.usherbrooke.ca/philosophie/nous-joindre/personnel-enseignant/claveau-francois/).
+The original function, which uses data.table ([Dowle and Srinivasan 2020](#ref-datatable)) and allows the user to find edges and calculate weights for very large networks, was developed by [François Claveau](https://www.usherbrooke.ca/philosophie/nous-joindre/personnel-enseignant/claveau-francois/).
 The different functions in this package have been developed, from Claveau’s original idea, by [Alexandre